-When a new application is received for reviewing, click first the name of the badge application after which a list of received badge applications will be shown.
+When a new application is received for review, click first the name of the badge application after which a list of received badge applications will be shown.
 When the application was sent and by whom will be visible in the list (applicant’s email address).

 In case the applicant has sent the same application several times by mistake, the badge application reviewer can delete the unnecessary applications by clicking the Delete application button.
 In this case, the badge application won’t for example show in the organisation’s application reports as a rejected application.
 NB!
-The badge application reviewer must be careful when deleting applications and be sure, that the application has been sent in fact as a mistake.
+The badge application reviewer must be careful when deleting applications, and be sure, that the application has been sent in fact as a mistake.
 It’s not possible to return the application after it’s been deleted.

 Return for revision

-If there were some information missing in the application but otherwise the application could be approved, the application can be returned for the applicant by clicking the Return for revision link.
+If there was some information missing in the application but otherwise the application could be approved, the application can be returned for the applicant by clicking the Return for revision link.
 A message form is opened by clicking the link where it’s possible for the issuer to describe what additional information is needed from the applicant.
-The applicant will receive a link to their email from here s/he can add more information to the application.
+The applicant will receive a link to their e-mail, and from here s/he can add more information to the application.
 NB!
 The information provided by the applicant before will remain in the application.

 Reviewing badge application at the Pro service level

-Email message templates
+E-mail message templates

-The issuing is done via email.
-The message sent to the recipients of the badge does usually not reveal the details of the badge but only generally describes the Open Badge concept, tells who the badge is issued by and how to accept it.
+The issuing is done via e-mail.
+The message sent to the recipients of the badge does usually not reveal the details of the badge, but only generally describes the Open Badge concept, tells who the badge is issued by, and how to accept it.
 This is why a good message template is very useful to creators and issuers because they do not have to write new instructions every time they want to issue a badge.

-With the Create new email template function the issuer can create message templates for future issuing events and its purpose is to make the work of creators and issuers faster and easier.
+With the Create new e-mail template function, the issuer can create message templates for future issuing events, and its purpose is to make the work of creators and issuers faster and easier.